yousseffissal/CS50_Final_Project_Youssef_Fissal/README.md

 Key roles:

-    ✔️ 🎨 **Visual Consistency**: Defines the layout, colors, and typography used in the dashboard, creating a clean and user-friendly experience.
+    ✔️ 🎨 Visual Consistency: Defines the layout, colors, and typography used in the dashboard, creating a clean and user-friendly experience.

-    ✔️ 📊 **Table Styling**: Enhances the visibility and structure of the data table using alternating row colors, custom headers, and spacing.
+    ✔️ 📊 Table Styling: Enhances the visibility and structure of the data table using alternating row colors, custom headers, and spacing.

-    ✔️ 🔘 **Button Design**: Includes customized styles for action buttons such as **Download**, Delete, Update, Search, Logout, and Delete All — each with hover effects to improve usability and accessibility.
+    ✔️ 🔘 Button Design: Includes customized styles for action buttons such as Download, Delete, Update, Search, Logout, and Delete All — each with hover effects to improve usability and accessibility.

-    ✔️ 📥 **Download Button Styling**: A distinct style has been applied to the **Download CSV** button to highlight it as an important utility for exporting registration data, with a green background and hover scaling animation.
+    ✔️ 📥 Download Button Styling: A distinct style has been applied to the Download CSV button to highlight it as an important utility for exporting registration data, with a green background and hover scaling animation.

-    ✔️ ✏️ **Update Modal**: Styles the popup modal used when editing user data, ensuring it's accessible and visually distinct from the background.
+    ✔️ ✏️ Update Modal: Styles the popup modal used when editing user data, ensuring it's accessible and visually distinct from the background.

-    ✔️ 📐 **Form Styling**: Applies consistent and responsive design to the inputs and layout within the modal form.
+    ✔️ 📐 Form Styling: Applies consistent and responsive design to the inputs and layout within the modal form.

-    ✔️ 🖱️ **Scrollbar Customization**: Adjusts the default browser scrollbar to better match the site’s overall theme.
+    ✔️ 🖱️ Scrollbar Customization: Adjusts the default browser scrollbar to better match the site’s overall theme.
+    ✔️ 💾 Custom Checkbox Styling: A visually enhanced checkbox has been added, featuring rounded borders, a green checkmark on selection, and smooth transitions for improved interactivity and modern design.
+    ✔️ 🖊️ Save & Cancel Buttons Enhancement: Buttons inside the update modal now have distinct styles — green for Save and red for Cancel — with hover effects to guide user actions clearly.
+    ✔️ 🌀 Improved Modal Button Interaction: All modal-related buttons include hover scaling effects, making the interface feel more dynamic and responsive.

 This file plays a vital role in making the admin interface professional, functional, and intuitive without relying on any third-party libraries.